pustotnik/zenmake/docs/installation.rst

     ...

 Resulting file ``zenmake.pyz`` can be run standalone without the repository and pip.
-However, PyYAML must be installed if you want to use yaml build configs.
 You can copy ``zenmake.pyz`` to the root of your project and distribute this file with your project.
 It can be used on any supported platform and doesn't require any additional access and changes in your system.